jamulussoftware/jamuluswebsite/wiki/en/Tips-Tricks-More.md

 ## Remote management of recordings

-Jamulus user [vdellamea](https://github.com/vdellamea) has written a [web-based remote tool](https://github.com/vdellamea/jamulus-server-remote) for starting and stopping recordings on Linux servers, allowing you to then download them from your browser.
-See also [Jamulus Jam Exporter](https://github.com/pljones/jamulus-jamexporter) by [pljones](https://github.com/pljones), which also includes a server recording recovery script.
+Jamulus user [vdellamea](https://github.com/vdellamea) has written a [web-based remote tool](https://github.com/vdellamea/jamulus-server-remote) for starting and stopping recordings on Linux Servers, allowing you to then download them from your browser.
+See also [Jamulus Jam Exporter](https://github.com/pljones/jamulus-jamexporter) by [pljones](https://github.com/pljones), which also includes a Server recording recovery script.

 ## Sharing song/chord sheets

 Jamulus user [BTDT](https://sourceforge.net/u/btdt/profile/) has written a system called [305keepers](https://github.com/keepers305/Song-Sheet-Sharing-Web-Pages), a web application that allows a "Jam leader" to push song sheets (in PDF format) to "Jammers" in real time using standard web browsers.

-## Converting a public server to a private one on the fly
+## Converting a public Server to a private one on the fly

-You can run a public server long enough for your band to connect, then go private by simply unchecking the 'Make my server Public' box in the server GUI.
-Your band mates will still be connected to the server until they disconnect.
+You can run a public Server long enough for your band to connect, then go private by simply unchecking the 'Make my Server Public' box in the Server GUI.
+Your band mates will still be connected to the Server until they disconnect.
 (Thanks to [David Savinkoff](https://github.com/DavidSavinkoff) for this tip!)

 ## Jamulus client Linux start script